Fishnfly/fishnfly.github.io/_posts/2026-03-06-spain-field-notes.md

 It reveals itself through **edges** — cliff edges, city walls, river bends, coastlines, boundaries where cultures touched and reshaped one another.
 A country carved by thresholds, transitions, and unexpected seams.

-Below is the working structure of the story.
-Refine voice, add images, adjust rhythm as needed.

 ---

 ## **The Route (Context)**